 Where to get it

 The Amibroker trading platform is extremely fast, flexible and is excellent value for money.
-I’ve been using the software for around five years now and my Amibroker AFL collection has grown considerably in that time.
+I’ve been using the software since 2011 and my Amibroker AFL collection has grown considerably in that time.

-Whether you’re interested in building trading systems, trading long term trends, investing in blue-chip companies, or picking penny stocks, you’ll be able to do that and lots more with Amibroker.
+Whether you’re interested in building trading systems, trading long term trends, or simply doing technical analysis, you’ll be able to do that and lots more with Amibroker.

-If you are just starting out with AFL, make sure to take a look at the user manuals on the Amibroker site and also the post I did about writing AFL for Amibroker.
+If you are just starting out, make sure to take a look at all of the tutorials that are available on the Amibroker website and also in the Amibroker Help files.

 Best Amibroker AFL Collection